LiamRom/dont-waste-it/README.md

 The project contains 3 api of Google:
-* places for autocomplete of address.
+* Places for autocomplete of address.
 * Distance Matrix for calculating of distance and travel time.
 * Maps JavaScript for donations map.